 The mission of the New Jersey Department of Corrections is to protect the public by operating safe, secure and humane correctional facilities.
 The mission is realized through effective supervision, proper classification, appropriate treatment of offenders and by providing services that promote successful reentry into society.

-The New Jersey Department of Corrections is organized into three separate divisions:
+The New Jersey Department of Corrections is organized into three separate divisions, as well as the Office of the Commissioner and the Office of the Chief of Staff: